eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 To go back to DHCP mode use:
 `connmanctl config ethernet_000000000000_cable --ipv4 dhcp`

-Newer versions of the DE10-Nano image will contain drivers for most USB WiFi dongles.
+Note: newer versions of the DE10-Nano image will contain drivers for most USB WiFi dongles.
 Unfortunately this exercise does not cover setting up a wireless connection.

-## Extending the uSD card root partition
+### Extend the micro SD card root partition

-In order to build install the MRAA and UPM libraries natively on the DE10-Nano board, we need to use an 8 GB or larger uSD card.
-The uSD card included with the kit doesn't provide enough free space for compiling the libraries.
+To build and install the MRAA and UPM libraries natively on the DE10-Nano board, an 8 GB or larger uSD card is required.
+The uSD card included with the kit doesn't provide enough disk space for compiling the libraries.

 Once the image has been deployed on a larger uSD card, we need to extend the rootfs partition in order to claim the extra free space.

+* give the user another option -- include note about using the default microsd card and not having to deploy the image on a larger microsd card image) *

+* two major paths -- Tudor to elaborate *

+#### opkg
 * Describe opkg and how to use it to install software on the DE10-Nano *

 For this we need the e2fsprogs-resize2fs tool, which can resize a mounted partition live.
 On newer images this tool might be installed by default.